SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 *Source: [Bankeronwheels.com](https://www.bankeronwheels.com/the-long-game-historical-market-returns-2022-expectations/)*

-It also aligns with the long term capital market expectation forecast for institutional investors, such as the one below from BlackRock.
+It also aligns with the long term capital market expectation forecast from institutional investors, such as the one below from BlackRock.

 ![CMA](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/BLK_CMA.png)

 *Source: [www.blackrock.com](https://www.blackrock.com/institutions/en-us/insights/charts/capital-market-assumptions)*

 In both charts, asset classes cluster around a straight line,  indicating that they share a comparable return-to-volatility ratio.

 #### The frontier part <a name="subparagraph3"></a>

+So MD seems to be a reasonable act.
 What about the "frontier" aspect mentioned in the title?

 It stems from the remarkable flexibility of MD optimization.
 For any given feasible set of the universe, there should be at least one portfolio with maximized diversification ratio as it's a relative metric.
 With such a feature, we can easily incorporate other optimization constraints in the MD optimization, of which I found the risk target optimization as a great match.
 This is the freedom we gain by chossing MD over its perhaps more popular counterpart RP.